Sensitivity-Driven Adaptive Surrogate Modeling for Simulation and Optimization of Dynamical Systems: Conclusions and Future Work

 \section{Conclusions and Future Work}

 We have developed an approach for surrogate model refinement for the simulation of dynamical systems and the solution of optimization problems governed by dynamical systems in which surrogates replace expensive-to-compute state- and control-dependent component functions in the dynamics or in the objective function.
-The surrogates are computed from evaluations of the true component function at strategically chosen points.
-To select these points, a new acquisition function was developed.
+A new acquisition function was developed to guide the selection of additional data points for evaluation of the true component function.
 This acquisition function is based on two ingredients.
 First, we use the sensitivity of the solution to the simulation or optimization problem with respect to variations in the component function to derive the sensitivity of a solution-dependent QoI with respect to the component function.
-Using an adjoint-based approach, it is possible to efficiently evaluate the sensitivity of the QoI in the direction of any perturbation of the component function.
 This sensitivity is used as an estimate between the QoI evaluated at a surrogate and the QoI evaluated at the true component function.
 The second ingredient is an efficient-to-evaluate bound for the error between a surrogate and the true component function were the surrogate to be refined at a given point.
 We have shown that surrogates computed via kernel interpolation possess such bounds.
 Our acquisition function evaluated at a sample point is computed as the maximum absolute value of the sensitivity of the QoI in the direction of a perturbation, where the maximum is taken over all perturbations that satisfy the error bound between a surrogate computed with the additional sample and the true component function.
-This maximization problem is a linear program in function space, which has an analytic solution.
+This maximization problem is a linear program in function space, which has an analytical solution.
 A new sample point is computed by evaluating the acquisition function at candidate samples and selecting the sample that gives the smallest acquisition function value.